epi052/recon-pipeline/docs/overview/installation.rst

 Individual tools may be installed by running ``tools install TOOLNAME`` where ``TOOLNAME`` is one of the known tools that make up the pipeline.

-The installer maintains a (naive) list of installed tools at ``~/.local/recon-pipeline/tools/.tool-dict.pkl``.
+The installer does not maintain state.
+In order to determine whether a tool is installed or not, it checks the `path` variable defined in the tool's .yaml file.
 The installer in no way attempts to be a package manager.
 It knows how to execute the steps necessary to install and remove its tools.
 Beyond that, it's like Jon Snow, **it knows nothing**.

 Current tool status can be viewed using ``tools list``.
 Tools can also be uninstalled using the ``tools uninstall all`` command.
 It is also possible to individually uninstall them in the same manner as shown above.